CAWaterBoardDataCenter/Trash-Tracker/ReadMe.md

 ## Welcome to the Trash Tracker Site
-This site will serve as a repository for the [California State Water Resources Control Board's](https://www.waterboards.ca.gov/ "Water Board Homepage") Trash Tracker project, which is being led by the Board's Office of Information Management and Analysis.
-Through this project we aim to develop new methods to monitor and assess trash contained in locations that could potentially enter and impair waterbodies, using machine learning tools paired with large image libraries obtained from cameras deployed in key areas.
+This site will serve as a repository for the [California State Water Resources Control Board's](https://www.waterboards.ca.gov/ "Water Board Homepage") Trash Tracker project, which is being led by the Board's Office of Information Management and Analysis, as well as catalog of related efforts around the state and beyond to better assess and analyze trash pollution and its effects.

+Through the Water Board's Trash Tracker project we aim to develop new methods to monitor and assess trash contained in locations that could potentially enter and impair waterbodies, using machine learning tools paired with large image libraries obtained from cameras deployed in key areas.
 We ultimately hope to develop a robust and accurate computer vision model, along with associated procedures and protocols for image collection and other aspects of study design, which will be provided on this site in a free and open-source format when completed and validated.
 The resulting model and data collection methods could then be applied wherever more data is needed to help mitigate water pollution caused by trash, and to demonstrate compliance with associated regulations.

 Please check back in the future for updates and more information as the project progresses.